mobileheo/shalleat-api/README.md

 ## Getting Started

-This server needs front end application to render the fetched JSON from google place api
+This server needs front end application to render the fetched JSON from google place api or you can hit the endpoints with postman

 ### Prerequisites

 1. You need to install npm or yarn.
-2. You need to get Google Place API here is link (https://cloud.google.com/maps-platform/)
+2. You need to get Google Place API.
+Here is the link (https://cloud.google.com/maps-platform/)
 3. After you get place api key, then follow next instruction.

 ### Installing